Ministries

 Ministry of Education (MEC)

 The MEC promotes the consolidation, expansion, and internationalization of higher education and academic research.
 Other actions are focused on basic, higher, and continuing education, as well as literacy and inclusion.
-There are various programs for fomenting innovative research, via such institutions as the Higher Education Personnel (Capes).
+There are various programs for fostering innovative research, via such institutions as the Higher Education Personnel (Capes).

 Read More